- Latent CMV

-Most women (about 30% of cases) who have infants infected with CMV before birth pass it to the baby when their past infection with CMV "reactivates" (or becomes active in the blood) during pregnancy.
+Most women (about 30% of cases) who have infants with congenital infection pass it to the baby when their latent CMV reactivates (becomes active in the blood) during pregnancy.
 Only about 1%-7% of women are infected for the first time with CMV (primary CMV) during pregnancy, but 30%-40% of those will pass it on to the baby (congenital CMV).
 Congenital CMV causes more complications the earlier in pregnancy that the infection is passed from the mother, and about 10%-15% of babies with it will have symptoms at birth, and up to 60% of these will have serious complications later in life.
-Of babies born without symptoms of CMV, some may develop deafness in the months after birth.
+Of babies who are infected but born without symptoms of CMV, some may develop deafness in the months after birth.
 Although infections are the minority of causes of miscarriage or pregnancy loss, CMV is the leading infection to cause miscarriages.

 What causes cytomegalovirus?